$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 \subsubsection{The categorified growth algorithm}

 We are now able to give the definition of the categorification of our extended growth algorithm.

-To define the basis for the $\mathfrak{sl}_n$-web algebra ${}_vH_n(\vec{k})_u$ for any $\mathfrak{sl}_n$-webs $u$ and $v$ we need to use certain isomorphisms of matrix factorizations between the left and right side of the square removal~\ref{eq-square1}.
-That is, we have to go to the thick cyclotomic KL-R $\check{R}_{\Lambda}$ from Definition~\ref{defn-thickcyclKLR} and have to associate something to the split and merge from Subsection~\ref{subsub-q2alg}.
+To define the basis for the $\mathfrak{gl}_n$-web algebra ${}_vH_n(\vec{k})_u$ for any $\mathfrak{gl}_n$-webs $u$ and $v$ we need to use certain isomorphisms of matrix factorizations between the left and right sides of the square removal \eqref{eq-square1}.
+That is, we have to go to the thick cyclotomic KLR $\check{R}_{\Lambda}$ from Definition \ref{defn-thickcyclKLR} and have to associate something to the split and merge from Section \ref{subsub-q2alg}.

-Thus, we need to substitute all divided powers $F_i^{(j)}$ in the sequence associated to $u$ to $j$-times $F_i$.
+Thus, we need to substitute all divided powers $F_i^{(j)}$ in the sequence associated to $u$ by $j$-times $F_i$.
 This means in pictures that we replace (here $j=2$)

-The morphisms $\widehat{I}_i$ and $\widehat{D}_i$ are \textit{not} isomorphisms and of $q$-degree $-1$ - as the split and merge.
-Thus, we have to choose: Starting with a flow on the right picture in~\ref{eq-rest}, we choose \textit{one} flow for the left.
+The morphisms $\widehat{I}_i$ and $\widehat{D}_i$ are not isomorphisms and are of $q$-degree $-1$, as the split and merge.
+Thus, we have to choose: starting with a flow on the right picture in \eqref{eq-rest}, we choose one flow for the left.
 Our choice will ensure that the whole process preserves the $q$-degree because the chosen flow will be of weight one lower than the starting flow.
-The precise definition of $\widehat{I}_i$ and $\widehat{D}_i$ are not important for us (and long) and can be found for example in~\cite{my} Definition 8.11 and 8.12.
+The precise definitions of $\widehat{I}_i$ and $\widehat{D}_i$ are not important for us (and long) and can be found for example in \cite[Definitions 8.11 and 8.12]{my}.